 WHERE TO DRINK IN SAN PANCHO

-The stand out spot for us was La Terraya – the very cute barefoot bar right on the beach with views of the sunset.
+The stand out spot for us was La Terraya.
+It is a very cute barefoot bar right on the beach with views of the sunset.
 Amazing beachside cocktails and guacamole!
-We also loved the chilli margaritas at Limbo.
+We also loved the chili margaritas at Limbo.

 WHERE TO STAY IN SAN PANCHO

-Sayulita is a very well known, colourful, beachside town on Mexico’s Pacific Coast.
+Sayulita is a very well known, colourful, coastal town on Mexico’s Pacific Coast with miles of coastline and cobblestone streets.
 It has a fun energy and strong surf culture.
 These days Sayulita is known as a bustling town with a vibrant nightlife scene.

 WHAT TO DO IN SAYULITA